Easy Bannock Recipe - Food for Camping

 Nothing makes breakfast more memorable than making bannock or fry bread over an open fire.
 This easy bannock recipe can be made as a dry mix at home and whipped up at the campsite in any amount by just adding water.
 It is quick, simple food for camping.

 The smell of blueberry bannock cooking over an open fire brings back memories of camping in my youth.
 I've wrapped bannock dough around a stick, then roasted a hotdog, then slid the hotdog into the coiled bannock bun.
 That was fun.

 Enjoy this easy bannock recipe and keep it fun.

 Bannock is a traditional bread of the North American aboriginals.
 Before the Europeans discovered America, bannock was made with flours made from ground roots, seeds and nuts, mixed with fat and berries water, and cooked over an open fire.
 After the invasion of the Europeans who brought with them flour, baking powder and sugar, things changed.

 The fur traders of the Hudson's Bay Company and the North West Fur Trading company spread out across the northern half of the continent bringing with them supplies of flour, sugar and baking powder and traded these things for furs as well as supplying the various trading posts along the rivers of the great backwoods.

 I am Canadian.
 I have roots that spread deep across this land and back over the Oceans to both France and England.
-I can imagine that I have native roots as well but I have never traced my family tree back that far.
-My wife has native in her lineage and counts herself with proud Metis roots.
+I can imagine that I have native roots as well, but I have never traced my family tree back that far.
+My wife has a native in her lineage and counts herself with proud Metis roots.

 I grew up camping and cooking outdoors.
-I was in the Boy Scouts movement from Cubs all the way up to being a leader for several years.
+I was in the Boy Scouts movement from Cubs up to being a leader for several years.
 I cooked a lot of bannock back in those days.
 Let me share with you what has evolved into my easy bannock recipe, food for camping.